Tsinghua-gongjing/Tsinghua-gongjing.github.io/_posts/2018-05-19-circos_tableview.markdown

 others 2850.0 384.0 328.0 74.0 12.0 43.0 5.0 262.0 400.0
 ```

-Then we can add header to define color for each element (RNA type here):
+Then we can add header (more details can be found [here](http://mkweb.bcgsc.ca/tableviewer/)) to define color for each element (RNA type here):

 ```bash
 data 1 2 3 4 5 6 7 8 9
 data 202,75,78 83,169,102 205,185,111 98,180,208 129,112,182 238,130,238 255,140,0 74,113,178 169,169,169
 ```

-Once concante header and data frame, the combined data is ready for plot:
+Once concatenate header and data frame, the combined data is ready for plot:

 ```bash
 [zhangqf5@loginview02 data]$ cat RRI_union_deduplicates.split_full.type_dis.human.txt